AcadiaSoft/simm-lib/README.md

 currencies in the FX risk class as all currencies are in the same bucket per ISDA's documentation.
 - Simm-Lib has added the Base Correlation Sensitivity Type to the Credit Qualifying risk class.
 - Simm-Lib now passes ISDA's Unit Test for SIMM™ 2.0 confirming the accuracy of the calculated exposure.

+#### 2018-11-25
+-The library has been expanded to now include both a Schedule IM calculation model, and a SIMM calculation model.
+Post and Collect regulation handling has been added, taking a 'Worst-Of' approach, and along with this IM can now be calculated by role (either Pledgor or Secured) for both the SIMM and Schedule models.
+-The Schedule IM model is (unsurprisingly) contained in the schedule model.
+Following the same format as the SIMM model, the main methods of the module can be found in the `Schedule` class.
+See below for more specifici information on the module.
+-The 'Worst-Of' handling and role calculation is handled by the simm-ple module.
+The main calculation methods can again be found in the `Simmple` class.
+Again, see below for more specific details.